DependableSystemsLab/LLTFI/README.md

 <!--
 ####GUI
 If you have used `./setup` to install LLFI, you need to set new environment variables for tcsh shell before running the GUI for the first time.
-Open `~/.tcshrc` using your favourite text editor and add `setenv llfibuild <LLFI_BUILD_ROOT>/` and `setenv zgrviewer <LLFI_BUILD_ROOT>/tools/zgrviewer/` to it.
+Open `~/.tcshrc` using your favorite text editor and add `setenv llfibuild <LLFI_BUILD_ROOT>/` and `setenv zgrviewer <LLFI_BUILD_ROOT>/tools/zgrviewer/` to it.
 [OPTIONAL] Create an environment variable "COMPARE" with the path of the SDC check script.

 Execute `<LLFI_BUILD_ROOT>/bin/llfi-gui` to start the **GUI**.
 The outputs will be saved in the directory where you have executed the command.